The Dispute Resolution Review: Ukraine

 The year in review

 In recent years, Ukrainian legislation and court practice have significantly developed.
-The courts often apply broadly accepted principles and rules (for example, the principle of venire contra factum proprium (estoppel), the contra proferentem rule), and follow ECHR practice.
-In 2020, the courts continued moving in the same direction.
+The courts often apply broadly accepted principles and rules (for example, the principle of venire contra factum proprium (estoppel), the contra proferentem rule, the duty of a contracting party to act in good faith), and follow ECHR practice.
+In 2021, the courts continued moving in the same direction.

 i Overview of court procedure

-The Civil Procedure Code of Ukraine (Civil Procedure Code), the Commercial Procedure Code of Ukraine (Commercial Procedure Code) and the Administrative Procedure Code of Ukraine (Administrative Procedure Code) govern civil, commercial and administrative proceedings respectively.
+The Civil Procedure Code of Ukraine, the Commercial Procedure Code of Ukraine and the Administrative Procedure Code of Ukraine govern civil, commercial and administrative proceedings respectively.

 Bankruptcy proceedings are governed by the Bankruptcy Code of Ukraine.